agorararmard/VDCS-Prototype-3/README.md

-# VDCS-Prototype-2
+# VDCS-Prototype-3
-This is an experiment for milestone 2 using Go
+This is an experiment for milestone 3 using Go
 ## To Do:
- Ghazy Gouhar Ibra&Absha George

 ### Client:
 - All modifications in the VDCS.go library:
 - Request Cycle: Send circuit description(# of gates) to directory service